 - Next to proceed to the Add HDL Sources page OR - Finish to complete New Project Creation.
-Depending on your chosen device, the Constraint Flow or Enhanced Constraint Flow for the project.
+Depending on your chosen device, the Constraint Flow Choice Dialog box may pop-up enabling you to select either Classic Constraint Flow or Enhanced Constraint Flow for the project.